Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 #How To Join
 1. Open Portal 2
 2. Press the key above tab that looks like ~ aka tilde to open the console
-3. Type "connect youfreindsiphere" replace "yourfreindsiphere" with your friends ip (they should see there ip in the MultiplayerMod.cmd when they opened it)
+3. Type "connect youfriendsiphere" replace "yourfriendsiphere" with your friends ip (they should see there ip in the MultiplayerMod.cmd when they opened it)
 4. Press [ENTER]